Deltares/hydromt_sfincs/docs/user_guide/sfincs_model_setup.rst

 .. _model_methods:

-Model setup methods
+Model create methods
 ====================

-An overview of the available SFINCS model setup methods is provided in the table below.
+An overview of the available SFINCS model create methods is provided in the table below.
-When using HydroMT from the command line, only the setup methods are exposed.
+When using HydroMT from the command line, only the create methods are exposed.
 Click on a specific method see its documentation.

-General setup methods
+General create methods
 ---------------------

 .. _general_setup_table: